 INTRODUCTION:

 Sustainable agriculture aims to meet present food needs while conserving the environment for future generations, with soil health being a core pillar (FAO, 2015).
-Modern industrialized farming-characterized by excessive chemical inputs, monocropping, and soil mismanagement has led to erosion, nutrient depletion, and biodiversity loss.
+Modern industrialized farming-characterized by excessive chemical inputs, monocropping, and soil mismanagement, has led to erosion, nutrient depletion, and biodiversity loss.
 Globally, over one-third of soils are degraded (Lal, 2020), threatening food production and climate resilience.
+Inorganic fertilizers have been used to increase yield since the Green Revolution, but their overuse leads to soil acidification, nutrient imbalance (FAI, 2023), nitrate leaching, and reduced microbial diversity (Gupta et al., 2022).
+Balancing inorganic fertilizer benefits with ecological safety requires integrating organic inputs like Jeevamrutha and Beejamrutha to sustain soil health and yields while reducing environmental harm.

-Healthy soils provide nutrient cycling, water storage, and carbon sequestration; increasing soil organic carbon by 0.4% annually could offset 1.2 billion tons of CO₂ (Lal, 2019).
-Among sustainable practices, Jeevamrutha and Beejamrutha-biofertilizers rich in beneficial microbes (Palekar, 2006)-enhance nutrient availability, suppress pathogens, and improve soil biological activity.
+Healthy soils provide nutrient cycling, water storage, and carbon sequestration.
+Additionally, increasing soil organic carbon by 0.4% annually could offset 1.2 billion tons of CO₂ (Lal, 2019).
+Combining Jeevamrutha and Beejamrutha biofertilizers with inorganic fertilizers, boosts productivity, organic carbon, and microbial abundance (Sharma et al., 2020).
+Jeevamrutha and Beejamrutha biofertilizers are rich in beneficial microbes (Palekar, 2006); they enhance nutrient availability, suppress pathogens, and improve soil biological activity.
 Beejamrutha, in particular, aids seed germination and disease control (Patel et al., 2020).
-Integrated Nutrient Management (INM), combining these with inorganic fertilizers, boosts productivity, organic carbon, and microbial abundance (Sharma et al., 2020).

 Pearl millet (Pennisetum glaucum) is a climate-resilient cereal valued for its nutrition, drought tolerance, and economic importance, especially in arid regions (FAO, 2018; Yadav et al., 2019).
 Rich in iron and zinc (Rai et al., 2019), it also supports food security and livestock feed systems.

-Inorganic fertilizers have driven yield gains since the Green Revolution but their overuse has caused soil acidification, nutrient imbalance (FAI, 2023), nitrate leaching, and reduced microbial diversity (Gupta et al., 2022).
-India imports a major share of its phosphates and potash (DAC&FW, 2023), with subsidies exceeding ₹2.25 lakh crore.
-Balancing their benefits with ecological safety requires integrating organic inputs like Jeevamrutha and Beejamrutha to sustain soil health and yields while reducing environmental harm.
+This study was conducted to assess the impact of inorganic fertilizers combined with Jeevamrutha and Beejamrutha on soil physico-chemical properties and nutrient availability.

 MATERIALS AND METHODS:

 SITE OF STUDY- The experiment was carried out at the Central Research Farm of the Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology, and Sciences, located in Prayagraj district (25°40′ N, 81°85′ E; 92 m above sea level).
 The site is situated on the eastern bank of the Yamuna River near Indalpur village, falling within the Middle and Upper Gangetic Plains agro-climatic zones.
 The area experiences a humid subtropical climate characterized by hot summers (often exceeding 40°C), cool to mild winters (4-25°C), and an average annual rainfall of about 981 mm, primarily concentrated between July and September.
 Fertile alluvial soils, along with irrigation from rivers and canals, support the cultivation of a wide variety of crops, including cereals, pulses, oilseeds, and vegetables.